laurakoco/snake/README.md

 ## Gameplay

-The player controls the snake's head on a bordered screen by using up, down, left, and right arrow keys.
-At the start of the game, the length of the snake is 1.
-A piece of food is randomly placed on the screen.
+The player controls the snake's head on a screen by using up, down, left, and right arrow keys.
+At the start of the game, the head of the snake is centered in the screen.
+A piece of purple food is randomly placed on the screen.
 The player moves the snake to the food to grow the snake in length.
-When a piece of food is consumed, the snake's tail increases by 1 square, and the score is increased.
+When a piece of food is consumed, the snake's body increases by 1 block, and the score is increased.

-As the snake's head moves forward, its tail follows.
+As the snake's head moves forward, its body follows.
 The player loses when the snake runs into the screen border or itself.

 ## Built With